kimskogsmo/thinkfrontend/README.md

 Named exports are useful for utility modules that export several functions.
 A module may have at most one default export and as many named exports as you like.

-Learn more about ES6 modules:
+Profile more about ES6 modules:

 * [When to use the curly braces?](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281)
 * [Exploring ES6: Modules](http://exploringjs.com/es6/ch_modules.html)